Steven-A3/AppBox2024/External/ensembles-next/README.md

 _Author:_ Drew McCormack<br>
 _Created:_ 29th September, 2013<br>
-_Last Updated:_ 8th July, 2014
+_Last Updated:_ 24th February, 2015

 Ensembles extends Apple's Core Data framework to add peer-to-peer synchronization for Mac OS and iOS.
-Multiple SQLite persistent stores can be coupled together via a file synchronization platform like iCloud or Dropbox, or a direct peer-to-peer connection.
+Multiple SQLite persistent stores can be coupled together via file synchronization platforms like iCloud, CloudKit, Dropbox, and even direct peer-to-peer connections.
 The framework can be readily extended to support any service capable of moving files between devices, including custom servers.

+*There is a [Google Group](https://groups.google.com/forum/#!forum/ensembles) for discussing best practices with other developers.*

 #### Ensembles 2